shariq1989/cookbook/content/recipe/IP_Bhuna_Gosht.md

 ### ABOUT THE MEAL

-Bhuna gosht is a popular dish in Pakistan and India and refers to a thick, dry curry made with either goat or lamb that is slow-cooked for a long period.
+Bhuna gosht is a popular dish in Pakistan and India that refers to a thick, dry curry made with either goat or lamb slow-cooked in whole spices.
+The curry reduces in the cooking process leaving behind a highly concentrated and flavorful masala.

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
 It’s been an honor to study Desi cooking under my talented mother-in-law.
 She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.